LWprogramming/Minefinder/README.md

 ## Contributing

 Feel free to send a pull request!
-Just remember to check your code by opening up SpecRunner.html before sending the pull request.
+Just remember to check your code against the tests before sending the pull request :]